 EU regulations mean that GMOs released into the environment can be traced and that measures must be put in place to prevent contamination with non-GM crops, food and other products.

-Scotland, Wales and Northern Ireland have all used EU regulations to ensure that even the few GM crops that are authorised for cultivation cannot be grown in their territory.
+Scotland, Wales and Northern Ireland have all used EU regulations to ban the growing of GM crops in their territory.
 The status of these bans in Brexit Britain is, as yet, unknown.